Rear View While Driving Forward: Frank Capezzera's Evolving Landscapes of the Outer Cape

 honeyjones gap year adventure scholarship

-Last year, in the spring of 2020, honeyjones set up a small scholarship award through our local Cambridge Rindge and Latin School, the aim of which was to help support graduating students of color who have the desire to pursue artistic plans outside of traditional formats.
+In the spring of 2020, honeyjones set up a small scholarship award through our local Cambridge Rindge and Latin School, the aim of which was to help support graduating students of color who have the desire to pursue artistic plans outside of traditional formats.
 Last year, there were no applicants.
 This year, we had several, and the award was given to Greggy Bazile, who graduated from CRLS in May.
 Greggy has a strong foundational background in the arts and design and enjoys a particular interest in architecture.
 He is currently an intern with DPR Construction in Cambridge.
 We look forward very much to learning about Greggy's adventures in the coming years and wish him the very best on his journeys!!!

 Scholarship description is listed below.